a reference guide to goodness

 Litsea Essential Oil(Litsea Cubeba)

-Used in aromatherapy to treat many skin-related conditions such as dermatitis and acne.
-Litsea has been used in the treatment of stress, high blood pressure and post-natal depression.
+Used in aromatherapy to help treat many skin-related conditions.
+Litsea has been used in the treatment of stressed skin.

-A carotene antioxidant found in tomatoes that is used in skin care products to protect and reduce skin cell damage while improving skin texture and strengthening new skin cell growth.
+A carotene antioxidant found in tomatoes that is used in skin care products to protect and reduce skin damage while improving skin texture and strengthening new skin growth.

 Malus Domestica Fruit Cell Culture